Tepic is the capital of Nayarit in western Mexico. Nestled between hills, it’s ideal for travelers who love culture and nature.

 8. Don’t miss the Ruins of Jauja

-An unmissable visit to do in Tepic Nayarit for those who enjoy history and architecture is the ruins of an old textile factory of the British company Barron & Forbes.
+An unmissable visit to Tepic Nayarit for those who enjoy history and architecture is the ruins of an old textile factory of the British company Barron & Forbes.

 This important factory operated for about 90 years until it burned down in 1947.